 Steelcase, a B2B office furniture manufacturer, came into a couple of these difficulties with their previous platform and felt it was time to upgrade.
 They required something contemporary and adaptable.

 Steelcase serves clients of various sizes and works with a large network of dealers, so their eCommerce site needed to highlight their extensive build-to-order product line and ordering choices.
-With a switch to Magento platform, the company was able to provide over 25 quadrillion SKUs on 1,000s of new B2B websites.
+With a switch to the Magento platform, the company was able to provide over 25 quadrillion SKUs on 1,000s of new B2B websites.
 Such impressive numbers!

 Selco Builders Warehouse is a British company that supplies construction materials to builders and tradesmen.